baytan0720/gofs/README.md

 If you have any ideas to join us, please see [CONTRIBUTING](https://github.com/baytan0720/gofs/blob/main/CONTRIBUTING.md) for details on submitting patches and the contribution workflow.

+**Note: Ignore all the current code, but it can be used as a reference.**